 Diving isn’t cheap but it’s full valet service diving.
 With everything done for you.
 Just turn up and enjoy the dives.
 Although you can find more basic operators if that doesn’t sound like your thing.

-A lot of people have swimming with turtles high up on their bucket list.
-However Human activity has made these beautiful creatures very rare and threatened species, Meaning they can be very difficult to track down to interact with in the wild.
+A lot of people have, swimming with turtles, high up on their bucket list.
+However Human activity has made these beautiful creatures very rare and threatened species, Meaning they can be very difficult to track down to interact with, in the wild.
 Not in Hawaii.
-The photo below is taken from our lanai in the middle of Waikiki on our first day of our honeymoon.
-Turtles can seem everywhere in Hawaii.
+The photo below is taken from our lanai in the middle of Waikiki on the first day of our honeymoon.
+Turtles can be seen everywhere in Hawaii.

 Hawaii is the Birth Place and Spiritual home of surfing, so it’s no surprise to see surfing have a huge presence on Oahu.
-Waikiki has huge numbers of surfers every day enjoying the States national past time.
+Waikiki has huge numbers of surfers every day enjoying the States national pastime.
 It seems just about everyone on Hawaii Surfs.

 There are multiple options for getting out on the ocean and enjoying the beauty of the island from the sea, a completely different perspective.
-Wheather that is a romantic sunset cruise, a snorkelling trip to visit some more remote reefs or a Whale or wildlife spotting cruise there is something for everyone.
+Whether that is a romantic sunset cruise, a snorkeling trip to visit some more remote reefs, or a Whale or wildlife spotting cruise there is something for everyone.
 You can even go below the waves with a Submarine tour.

 We adore Snorkelling tours, the crews know all the best spots for wildlife and will more often than not get you in the water with the best sea life Oahu has to offer.
 Expect Turtle and Dolphin encounters and even Giant Humpback spotting when in season (Dec-Apr).